In Canada, there are different types of corporations for tax purposes.

 Extra Reporting Requirements in Future

 When your corporation loses its CCPC status, new tax status and tax situation resulting because of non-resident shareholders may give rise to new reporting requirements.
-Depending on your situation, the corporation may need to withhold taxes from payments to non-resident shareholders.
+Depending on your situation, the corporation may need to withhold taxes from payments to non-resident shareholders (including dividends).

 If you are planning to emigrate and holding shares of qualified small business corporations, you can crystalize the capital gains by planning ahead.